 Does your child need extra protection because of their genes or environment?
 Find out if you should get these additional vaccines for your child.

 The recommended vaccination chart for babies in India from the previous chapter is usually prescribed to all children, regardless of their genetics or lifestyle factors.
 However, your paediatrician might prescribe extra vaccines in certain situations to offer your child higher protection from diseases.
 This could be because the place they are living in has a higher risk for certain diseases or if they have a health problem that could impact their body’s immunity.
-Consult with a pediatrician online to understand what vaccinations your baby needs based on his/ her bodily needs.
+Book an online doctor consultation with apediatrician to understand what vaccinations your baby needs based on his/ her bodily needs.

 Here are a few cases in which your doctor might advise you to get additional vaccinations for your child: